-7.42 extrasymbols
+7.53 extrasymbols

-Syntax extrasymbols, array-vector-underscore, name;

-See also ToPolynomial (7.134), FromPolynomial (7.50) and extra symbols (2.11).
+Type Declaration statement Syntax extrasymbols,array vector underscore,name; See also ToPolynomial (7.148), FromPolynomial (7.61), ArgToExtraSymbol (7.8) and extra symbols (2.11) .

 Starting with version 4.0 of FORM some built in operations or statements can only deal with symbols and numbers.
-Examples of this are factorization (7.43) (which uses the topolynomial facilities automatically) and output simplification (still to be implemented).
+Examples of this are factorization (7.54) (which uses the topolynomial facilities automatically) and output simplification (see the Format statement 7.60).
 The ToPolynomial statement takes each term, looks for objects that are not symbols to positive powers and replaces them by symbols.
 If the object has been encountered before the same symbol will be used, otherwise a new symbol will be defined.
-The object represented by the 'extra symbol' is stored internally and can be printed if needed with the %X option in the #write instruction (3.52).
+The object represented by the 'extra symbol' is stored internally and can be printed if needed with the %X option in the #write instruction (3.64).
 The representation of the extra symbols is by default the name Z followed by a number and an underscore character.
 If another name is desired this should be specified in an 'ExtraSymbols' statement.
 The name given may contain only alphabetic characters!
 Because some compilers do not like the underscore character, there is an alternative notation for the extra symbols.
 This is just for cosmetic reasons and one cannot feed these symbols into the compiler this way.
 This is with an array notation.
 The statement would cause the second extra symbol to be printed as Ab(2).
 The total number of defined extra symbols is given by the built in symbol extrasymbols.
 The option vector in the ExtraSymbols statement is identical to the option array and the option underscore reverts the notation back to the default notation with the trailing underscore.